Anôsy: Climate

 The average temperature in Fort-Dauphin ranges from 26 °C in January–February to 20 °C in July, with ocean temperatures ranging from 25 °C in January–February to 19 °C in June–July.
 The humidity of Fort-Dauphin ranges from 77 to 84 percent.
 Rainfall is highest on the eastern side of the mountains.
-In general, Anosy is very wet and humid in the northeast and becomes increasingly arid as one moves southwest.
+In general, Anôsy is very wet and humid in the northeast and becomes increasingly arid as one moves southwest.

 Fort-Dauphin receives 1800 mm of annual rainfall.
 Monthly precipitation is about 150 mm in November through March, 190 mm) in April, and less than 100 mm for September and October.
 Fort-Dauphin is a windy town, with Force 6 winds (39–49 kph) for 6 to 13 days per month, August through November.
 The region is occasionally damaged by cyclones, such as Cyclone Deborah in 1975, Cyclone Daisy in 1994, and Cyclone Gretelle in 1997.